adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

   group of developers and testers working on a set of code, this makes it much more likely any flaws will be caught and fixed quickly.
-This, in other words, is essentially the polar opposite of the "security through obscurity" argument.Not only that, but Linux users can fix problems themselves.
+This, in other words, is essentially the polar opposite of the "security through obscurity" argument.
+Not only that, but Linux users can fix problems themselves.
 Microsoft may tout its large team of paid developers, but it's unlikely that team can compare with a global base of Linux user-developers around the globe.
 ### Choosing Your Linux Distribution
 With so many Linux distros: also referred to as flavors of Linux, how do we decide which one to use.
 Many people will tell you they are all the same and it comes down to user preference.
 However, all though many may share the same Linux kernel there are some major differences in the distributions.
 Since we are focusing on keeping our digital currency safe and secure we want a distro that focuses on security and stability.

-**Debian** is well known for its security and stability and sets itself apart by being the largest and most comprehensive Linux distribution ever created having well-over 1,000 volunteers working on the project since 1993.
+**Debian** is well known for its security and stability and sets itself apart by being the largest and most comprehensive Linux distribution ever created having well over 1,000 volunteers working on the project since 1993.
 Because of this many derivatives of Linux distros are based off of Debian, and it has become the grandfather of a large family of Linux distributions.

 Advantages
 * Efficient and well integrated packaging for a more robust system
-* Publicy available bug tracking system
+* Publicly available bug tracking system
 * Stability - some users report running Debian 1+ year without a single reboot!
 * Security - being 100% open, security issues are exposed and plugged quickly
 ***